vaquarkhan/cognito-groups/README.md

 The Lambda function components were created using serverless (https://serverless.com).

 The Cognito User Pool should be created using defaults.
 Create a user for test purposes.
 Create a Group to represent admin membership.
+Create a "custom attribute" called account_id, type string.
+This will hold the userid of the user account we are admin over.

+Create an app client in the user pool.
+And on that screen, set the read/write permissions on the custom attribute so it is read only.  it can be set from the command line:

+    -- create user
+    aws --profile <credentials profile name> cognito-idp sign-up --region us-east-1 --client-id <client app id> --username <username> --password <password>

+    -- verify user
+    aws --profile <credentials profile name> cognito-idp admin-confirm-sign-up --region us-east-1 --user-pool-id <user pool id> --username <username>

+    -- update value of custom attribute
+    aws --profile <credentials profile name> cognito-idp admin-update-user-attributes --region us-east-1 --user-pool-id <user pool id> --username <username> --user-attributes Name=custom:account_id,Value=123

+    -- show user information
+    aws --profile <credentials profile name> cognito-idp admin-get-user --region us-east-1 --user-pool-id <user pool id> --username <username>

 The Cognito Identiy Pool should be created using defaults.
 It has a default unauthenticated role with a default inline policy: